 Acentric is a pioneer in the online-panel space, having established the SurveyCentric panel in 2010.
 SurveyCentric is South African owned and managed, giving it a unique advantage over foreign panels operating in SA.
-This, coupled with world-class Swedish technology, makes SurveyCentric one of the leaders in the SA panel market in terms of responsiveness, scale and quality.
+This, coupled with world-class Swedish technology, makes SurveyCentric one of the leaders in the SA panel market in terms of responsiveness and quality.

 Our alliance with CINT Sweden, extends Acentric’s reach globally, meaning seamless international surveys are possible, all managed via one system.
 Acentric signed a formal agreement of alliance with CINT Sweden for the South African territory in October 2011.
 Our system is fully interoperable with CINT systems.
 This means adherence to ISO 26362:2009, global best practice and direct access to CINT’s panel of over 6 million globally.